What is National Tree Day?

 To run a site, register it and be counted in the results!

 Want to know more before you jump in head first?
 Read some of our Tree Day stories here.

 A short word about native plants

 National Tree Day and Schools Tree Day promote planting and caring for native trees and plants.
-It is important to maintain and support local bio-diversity, so where possible we prioritise the planting of native plants with the help of an experienced and knowledgeable bush regenerator.
-Even in urbanized areas there can be remnant native plants that represent an important source of local biodiversity, often threatened by the pressures of urban living.
+It is important to maintain and support local biodiversity, even in urban areas, so where possible we prioritise the planting of native plants.

 If you need further information, please contact the National Tree Day hotline on 1300 88 5000 or use our contact form.